Bob van Luijt: New Media & Arts

-Van Luijt received a bachelor's degree from Artez Institute of the Arts.
-After completing his studies he worked on projects including his album The Core.
-He collaborated on harpist Anne Vanschothorst's album Ek is eik., with Billy Martin and Florian Weber and with Yonga Sun and Cuong Vu.
+Following his studies, Van Luijt worked on projects including his album The Core.
+He collaborated on harpist Anne Vanschothorst's album Ek is eik., and with artists including Billy Martin and Florian Weber, as well as Yonga Sun and Cuong Vu.

-Control(human, data, sound) (CHDS) was his first tech-based artwork and was selected as an awards Finalist for CREATE 2015 in Pittsburgh, Pennsylvania, United States, in the category art+technology.
+His first tech-based artwork, Control(human, data, sound) (CHDS), was selected as an awards Finalist for CREATE 2015 in Pittsburgh.